frankstevens1/fb-data/README.md

 ### Select schedule

 Two data collection schedules are available.
-The 'at 90+ minutes' schedule sends significantly less requests to the source's server and will still collect minute by minute game data.
+The 'at 90+ minutes' schedule sends significantly less requests to the source server and will still collect minute by minute game data.
 It is recommended to use this schedule if you do not need access to live data.
 Functionality for alternative schedules could be added upon request.

 #### Data refresh schedules